 Bukhara

-Bukhara, located at the iconic ITC Maurya hotel in New Delhi, is a legendary restaurant renowned for its timeless charm and authentic North Indian cuisine.
-Established in 1978, Bukhara has earned a reputation as a culinary institution, attracting discerning diners, celebrities, and dignitaries from around the world who seek a quintessential Indian dining experience.
-Bukhara specializes in robust and flavorful North Indian cuisine, focusing on tandoori preparations and grilled meats.
-The menu features iconic dishes such as the legendary Dal Bukhara, a slow-cooked black lentil delicacy simmered overnight in a traditional pot (handi) over charcoal, resulting in a rich and creamy texture infused with smoky flavors.
+Located at the iconic ITC Maurya hotel in New Delhi, is a legendary restaurant renowned for its authentic North Indian cuisine.
+Bukhara has earned a reputation as a culinary institution, attracting discerning diners, and celebrities alike, who seek a quintessential Indian dining experience.

 The Big Chill